weijuey/tp/docs/UserGuide.md

 You can run `fav INDEX` where `INDEX` is the index of a contact that currently belongs in your favourites list to remove them.
 </div>

+Examples:

-Example: `fav 1` — Adds contact at index 1 to your list of favourites
+* `fav 1` — Adds contact at index 1 to your list of favourites

 ![favourite](images/favourite_command.png)

-- `fav 1` - Run the command for the same contact, and the favourite status will be toggled off.
+* `fav 1` - Run the command for the same contact, and the favourite status will be toggled off.

 ![unfavourited](images/after_unfavourite_command.png)

 Format in detailed view: `fav`

+Example:

-Example: `fav` Adds the currently viewed contact to your list of favourites.
+* `fav` Adds the currently viewed contact to your list of favourites.

 ### Listing Favourites : `favourites`